 They are dead wrong.

 I WANT to think about dip on a daily basis.
-Even nearly ten years after I’ve quit, I never want to forget my addiction.
+Even a decade after I’ve quit, I never want to forget my addiction.
 I’ve come too far.

 I want to remember what it was like to be a fresh quitter.
 I want to remember just how bad I felt when I was going through withdrawal those first couple of days.
 If I start to forget and those memories start to fade then the Nic Bitch will get that little crack that she’s been looking for.
 She wants me to forget about her.
 She wants me to just remember the good times.
 She only wants me to remember the comforting feel of my can of Kodiak in my back pocket.

 I’ve heard people describe roll call as picking off a scab.
 If we post roll daily, we recognize our addiction daily.
 If we never let that would totally heal we will never forget.
 For me, that’s the key.
 I don’t want to forget.
 I remember that I’m still just $5 and a bad decision away from my addiction.
 That’s not a path I’m willing to go down again.